wesnick/bikeshed/docs/project.md

 - When adding CSS, always prefer to add the CSS as sass to custom section files, eg `/style/sections/_mysection.scss` rather than using inline styles.
 If the styles correspond to a component, use a component sass file, eg, `styles/components/_mycomponent.scss`

+### Favicon

+The application uses an SVG favicon stored in the public directory.
+The SVG is converted to various formats (.ico, .png) for cross-browser compatibility.
+The favicon represents the Flibberflow logo with an "F" shape and a circle.

 ### Shell commands

 All shell commands should be run through `just` using the `justfile` in root.